Skellig Michael: Monastery

 The monastery is built into a terraced shelf 600 ft above sea level.
-It contains two oratories, a cemetery, crosses, cross-slabs, six clochán-type domed beehive cells (of which one has fallen) and a medieval church.
+It contains two oratories, a cemetery, crosses, cross-slabs, six clochán-type domed beehive cells (one of which has fallen), and a medieval church.
 The cells and oratories are all of dry-built corbel construction, whereas the church, which was constructed at a later date, is of mortared stone.